tgrahams101/WDI_final_project/README.md

 ## Sportvine

-> Sportvine is a media dashboard that lets you view live streams of social media content being posted about your favorite > NFL teams, from Vine videos, Periscope broadcasts, to tweets.
-Check it out here:
+> Sportvine is a media dashboard that lets you view live streams of social media content being posted about your favorite  NFL teams, from Vine videos, Periscope broadcasts, to tweets.
+A stylized, nicely presented iteration of the feature can be found here:

 www.sportlineapp.com/mediavine

-Github link for the sportvine feature https://github.com/tgrahams101/WDI_final_project
+The Github link has the underlying code for the feature that is stylized/nicely presented at sportline.com/mediavine.

+*Note that specific modules in the views are generated via the Twitter embedded timelines feature (https://dev.twitter.com/web/embedded-timelines) of their API through a developer key.
+You can request a developer key by signing up as a developer on dev.twitter.com

+https://github.com/tgrahams101/WDI_final_project

 ####Technologies used: